hidelab/CPPCxN/README.md

 ### Improved PCxN
 This PCxN version is working and has the following characteristics:
-1. Easy inputs adjustment through variables under the input label
+1. All arguments that may change (e.g. genesets file or relationships desired) can be handled through the batch script.
+No R code changes required.
 2. *Pick relationships* feature

 #### How to run